 This post contains affiliate links and I get a small commission if you make a purchase.
 Buying from these links does not involve any extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.

 I admit at first when I saw the sign for one outside a cafe in Sydney’s Chinatown I wasn’t massively convinced, but I decided to add it to my list of things to try on my recent blog research day (the one that saw me finding sushi doughnuts and eating spiny sea urchin).

 After all, it’s purple – my favourite colour, it was theoretically instagrammable, it was a bit odd (which we know I love), in theory, it was healthy – plus potato drinks are having a bit of a moment right now.

-You can buy potato juice, there’s a potato milk in the US and now, there’s sweet potato lattes.
+You can buy potato juice, there’s potato milk in the US and now, there are sweet potato lattes.

-It seems that the sweet potato latte trend has come to Sydney from Korea where it’s a seasonal thing based around when purple sweet potatoes come into season.
+It seems that the trend has come to Sydney from Korea where it’s a seasonal thing based around when purple sweet potatoes come into season.

-The good thing about the sweet potato latte is that it’s actually a bit of a nutrient bomb in a cup.
+Yes – in fact, the sweet potato latte is actually a bit of a nutrient bomb in a cup.

 Sweet potatoes are an excellent source of vitamin A in the form of beta carotene.

 You need vitamin A for good immunity – it helps shore up the mucus membranes of the nose making it harder for colds and flu to take hold, plus it’s essential for healthy eyesight.